Affordable term life insurance for Canadians. Finally.

 Term life insurance is an affordable and straightforward type of life insurance that provides financial protection for a set period.
 The beneficiary gets a lump sum death benefit if the policyholder passes within that timeframe.
 Term policies are often the cheapest life insurance in Canada.

-Join thousands of Canadians with flexible and affordable term life insurance they can count on.
+Join thousands of Canadians with affordable term life insurance coverage they can count on; when their families' need it most.

 Term policies end when the term ends – so whatever age you happen to be by then!
 For example: if you are 32 when you apply for a 30-year term policy, then it’ll expire when you are 62.